ragingbull24/Debian-Post-Install-Guide/README.md

 # Debian Post Install Guide

 Note: This guide assumes the user has been able to realize a clean installation of the Debian GNU/Linux operating system in any of its current maintained versions: Debian 11, Debian 12, Debian 13.
-This guide will help you setup the non-free/proprietary repositories, firewall, drivers, multimedia codecs, browsers, flatpak and flathub repositories, software backports (under review), and make gaming optimizations using Steam and the Lutris and Heroic game launchers (upcoming).
+This guide will help you setup the non-free/proprietary repositories, firewall, drivers, multimedia codecs, browsers, flatpak and flathub repositories, and Steam gaming packages.

-Note 2: A secong guide pertaining how to execute Microsoft Windows applications is under development.

-Note 3: ISO burning guides are under development.

 You can find the Live and Net installation ISO of D11, D12, D13 and other Debian versions here:
 * https://cdimage.debian.org/cdimage/archive/ > `General cdimage archive`